Kerry R. Delaney & the lab at Univ. of Victoria

 and dendritic distribution of low-voltage activated, T-type calcium channels in mouse mitral cells using a combination of whole cell

 electrophysiology and 2-photon calcium imaging.
-As of 2020 he is now a member of the research faculty at Leeds University.
+As of 2020 Dr. Johnston is a member of the research faculty at Leeds University.

 Dr. Adam Fekete from Budapest continued eletrophysiological studies of olfactory bulb function and focused on the role of T-channels